kezhen-yang/kezhen-yang.github.io/README.md

 Data Science | Econometrics

-Passionate about leveraging data and analytics to provide data-driven solutions and insights Extensive data analytics and data modeling experiences with different tools - Python, R, SQL, Stata, MATLAB, Tableau, Hadoop,
+Passionate about leveraging data and analytics to provide data-driven solutions and insights Extensive data analytics and data modeling experiences with different tools - Python, R, SQL, Stata, MATLAB, Tableau, Hadoop

 Master of Science degree in Business Analytics at University of Texas at Austin